owulveryck/blog/content/post/journey-onnx-day1.md

 This year has started with a lot of deep thoughts about the software 2.0.
 My conclusion (which is slightly different from [Andrej Karpathy's consideration](https://medium.com/@karpathy/software-2-0-a64152b37c35)) is that a software 2.0 is a combination of a Neural network model **and** its associated weights.
-This is a concept; now the question is: how to materialize the concept?
+This is a concept; now the question is: how to materialize the idea?
 What artifact represents a software 2.0.

-I emit several ideas and tried one of them: to serialize the mathematical model and the weights.
+I emitted several ideas and tried one of them: to serialize the mathematical model and the weights.
 The main drawback of this idea is that it is not easy to write down and to parse any mathematical equation.
 The best way to express a model is, as of today, via its computation graph (this is what most ML frameworks are doing).

-Therefore, switching from a mathematical representation to the computation graph representation might lead to a  good way to express the artifact of a software 2.0.
+Therefore, switching from a mathematical representation to the computation graph representation might lead to an excellent way to express the artifact of a software 2.0.

-# Quick word about ONNX
+# A quick word about ONNX

 Describing a computation graph is straightforward.
 A computation graph is a [Directed Acyclic Graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 Each node  of the graph represents a tensor or an operator.
 The challenge is to find a domain specific language (DSL) to describe a graph in a way that it is agnostic of its implementation.